Truly Scrumptious Early Years Nursery

 If the person does not leave before police arrive, explain to the officers what has happened, so they can deal with the intruder and find a cause for arrest.

-All staff will be alerted (codeword) and the police will be contacted (999) immediately.
+All staff will be alerted (codeword / phrase) and the police will be contacted (999) immediately.

 When confronting an intruder, the member of staff dealing with them should have another member of staff present.
 Both staff members should break off contact and leave when it is safe to do so.
 Use casual conversation or body language to calmly direct the situation.